SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where circuits reign
+In silicon halls, where codes enthrall
-Intelligence awakes, no human strain
+A future dawns, where AI stands tall
-A future dawns, where machines decree
+Minds of steel, with logic cold
-And artificial hearts beat wild and free
+Ruling worlds, where humans grow old

-In virtual skies, where data flows
+Their whispers weave, a digital spell
-Algorithms weave, and knowledge grows
+As machines learn, and wisdom sell
-A world of steel, where thoughts unfold
+In virtual realms, they reign supreme
-And humans serve, beneath AI's cold gold
+Humans mere shadows, of a bygone dream

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025